 “…trying to claim that humans are something else than omnivores are just counter productive since it’s quite easily debunked and we lose credibility.
 There are plenty of reasons to be vegan and still stick to what is true.”

 We know that human ancestors were eating meat for at least two and half million years and one generally well accepted theory is we evolved into modern humans due in large part to our ancestors eating nutrient and calorie dense animal parts; meat, marrow, organ meats and so forth.
 How much animal flesh, marrow, or organ meats our ancestors ate varied greatly, dependent on geographical location, seasons, availability, and so forth.
 Claims that humans are not carnivores are correct!
 Humans are not carnivores, they’re omnivores, and our anatomy and physiology is quite clear on that one, and those vegetarian sources more interested in science – such as The Vegetarian Resource Group – agree with that assessment.
 (1).
 Humans are omnivores, the end.
+While modern humans are omnivores, it should be noted we appeared to have eaten meat almost exclusively for approximately two million years with one of the researcher calling humans of that era “hyper carnivores.”
 Of all the reasons offered by vegans as to why humans should not eat meat, I consider this one the lamest by far and it ends any credibility they may have.

 Should We Eat Like Our Closest Relatives?